 - Reduction in the poverty rate.

-The economic reforms lead to certain amount of stability in the economy and high growth rate.
-In the ninth five-year plan it was envisaged to have balanced development and for that focus was on speedy industrialization, human development, full-scale employment, poverty reduction, and self-reliance on domestic resources.
+The economic reforms lead to a certain amount of stability in the economy and high growth rate.
+In the ninth five-year plan it was envisaged to have balanced development.
+For this, the focus was on speedy industrialization, human development, full-scale employment, poverty reduction, and self-reliance on domestic resources.

-The main objectives directly related to liberalisation and privatisation as a continuation of the previous plan period were
+The main objectives directly related to liberalization and privatization as a continuation of the previous plan period were:

-- to stabilize the prices in order to accelerate the growth rate of the economy
+- To stabilize the prices to accelerate the growth rate of the economy.

-- to create a liberal market for increase in private investments
+- To create a liberal market for an increase in private investments.

 Other objectives served the purpose of human development.
 They were